-RECORDING HERITAGE AT TALAROC

-Jean Brickey and Alice Buhric
+RECORDING HERITAGE AT TALAROO Jean Brickey and Alice Buhrich

-Talaroo Station was purchased by the Indigenous Land Corporation on behalf of Ewamian people in 2011.
+Falaroo Station was purchased by the Indigenous Land Corporation on behalf of Ewamian people in 2011.
 Jean Brickey and Brian Bing started as Cultural Heritage Officers in 2012.

 Cultural Heritage Officers duties are to record and map significant sites on Talaroo using GPS and cameras and site forms.

 Near the Hot Springs is a scatter of a few chipped pieces of chert and a grindstone.
 On the river bed we found a core, where people have chipped off sharp pieces to use for cutting.
 It's best to look for these in eroded areas or after a fire.
-When we find these we record them and leave them where we find them.
+When we find these we record them and leave them where we find these we record them and leave them where we find them.